aryansoni13/JP-Morgan-Forage-Job-simulation/JPMC-tech-task-1-py3/README.markdown

 <br>
 <p align="center">
 </p>
-<b> Experience Technology at JP Morgan Chase & Co</b>
-<p>Try out what real work is like in the technology team at JP Morgan Chase & Co.
-Fast track to the tech team with your work.</p>

 <h2 id="task"> Module 1 Task Overview </h2>
 <p>Interface with a stock price data feed and set up your system for analysis of the data</p>